 In 2017, Oquendo reported live from Puerto Rico as Hurricane Maria made landfall, ravaging the island.
 Ever since, he’s reported multiple developing stories from San Juan, most notably the 2019 protests against Governor Ricardo A. Rosselló, who begrudgingly resigned from office.
 He also followed the crisis in Venezuela along the border with Colombia and an earthquake in Guatemala that took the lives of more than 100 people.

-A versatile journalist, he has covered some of the biggest stories in South Florida.
-He helped lead WPLG’s reporting when the Unit-ed States restored diplomatic relations with Cuba, traveling to the island to cover Pope Francis’ and President Obama’s visits.
+Prior to joining ABC News, he worked at the WPLG affiliate for almost a decade as a reporter and anchor for their weekly evening newscasts.
+He helped lead WPLG’s reporting when the United States restored diplomatic relations with Cuba, traveling to the island to cover Pope Francis’ and President Obama’s visits.
 In 2016, Oquendo tracked Hurricane Matthew up the East Coast, offering gripping live reports from the field as well as powerful interviews with those whose homes were devastated by the storm.
-While in Brazil reporting on the World Cup, his most impactful stories didn’t come from inside the stadiums – he interviewed residents from the hillsides who shared their frustration that the cash-strapped country was using its funds to host the tournament and the Olympics.
+In 2018, he covered Hurricane Michael as it tore through the southeast.

-He graduated from the University of Miami with a degree in broadcast journalism and in-ternational studies.
+He graduated from the University of Miami with a degree in broadcast journalism and international studies.

 Victor joined the CBC Board in September 2020.